 Minnesota Civil Statute of Limitations Laws: Related Resources

 Minnesota's civil statute of limitations varies depending on the circumstances of the case and the type of claim involved.
-A good attorney can find the right cause of action that lets your case proceed increasing your chances of receiving the maximum financial award.
-If you are dealing with a personal injury matter, it's in your best interests to contact a local Minnesota injury attorney for a claim evaluation at no cost to you.
+A good attorney can find the right cause of action and make sure it's filed within the required time limits.
+If you're dealing with a personal injury matter in Minnesota, it's a good idea to contact a local litigation attorney to receive legal advice based on your specific situation.

 Contact a qualified attorney.